What Are Electrolytes? Key Facts and Sources

 Natural sources vs. sports drinks

-Whole foods supply electrolytes along with other nutrients, while specialized sports drinks offer rapid replenishment during intense or extended training sessions.
-Both have their place depending on context and needs.
+Whole foods provide electrolytes along with additional nutrients, while specialized sports drinks offer rapid replenishment in situations of intense or prolonged physical activity.
+The choice depends on the individual’s needs and context.

-How Electrolytes Help with Sports Performance and Muscle Cramps
+How Electrolytes Relate to Sports Performance and Muscle Cramps

 Importance for athletes